zubrist/ML_FastAPI/Read.md

 For this IRCTC has to decoupled thier monolithic architecture , they developed a separate backend service which will handle all the requests from other platforms and provide the required information.
 This backend service is called API service.
 Now other platforms can send requests to this API service and get the required information without having access to the database.

+# API - ML Perspective
+In the context of Machine Learning (ML), APIs play a crucial role in deploying and serving ML models.
+Once a machine learning model is trained and validated, it needs to be integrated into applications or services so that it can be used to make predictions on new data.
+This is where APIs come into play.
+APIs provide a standardized way for applications to interact with the ML model, allowing them to send input data and receive predictions in return.
+This enables seamless integration of ML models into various applications, such as web apps, mobile apps, or other backend services.

 ## Why FastAPI
 FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
 Here are some reasons why FastAPI is a great choice for building web applications and APIs:
 1. **High Performance**: FastAPI is one of the fastest Python web frameworks available, thanks to its use of asynchronous programming and the Starlette framework.
 It can handle a large number of requests per second, making it suitable for high-performance applications.